SCBI-ForestGEO/SCBImortality/Protocols/editing records with errors.md

 ### 7. Repeat steps 5-6 for all quadrats.

 ### 8. Open the FFF's app on the iPad and open the Inbox to view the dispatched file.
+They show up in the Inbox.
 From there you can edit and resubmit and the submission should replace the original.